BEAM-Labs/denovo/README.md

 3. ContraNovo: Autoregressive multimodal contrastive learning model for de novo sequencing.

-4. RankNovo: A framework for combining any set of de novo models for combined power of accurate predictions, **having best performance when augmented strong base models**.
+4. RankNovo: A framework for combining any set of de novo models for combined power of accurate predictions

-5. crossNovo: A unified model combining knowledge learnt from both NAT and AT model, **best performed single model among all**.
+5. crossNovo: A unified model combining knowledge learnt from both NAT and AT model

 6. Reflection based model: a model that allows for CoT and self-correction.